Advent Life Sciences

 Venture Round in 2021

 Highlight Therapeutics is a private, clinical-stage company focused on developing RNA-based immuno-oncology therapies aimed at treating cancer.
-The company's innovative therapies mimic the effects of viral infections to enhance the therapeutic impact of existing drugs.
-This approach allows medical professionals to promote quicker tumor recovery in patients, thereby unlocking the potential of immuno-oncology in cancer treatment.
+The company’s innovative therapies mimic the effects of viral infections to enhance the efficacy of existing cancer treatments, thereby facilitating faster tumor recovery in patients.
+By leveraging the potential of immuno-oncology, Highlight Therapeutics seeks to improve patient outcomes and contribute to advancements in cancer care.

 Rappta Therapeutics